awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 ****Change password****
 To change your password, choose **Change password**, and then follow the instructions on the screen\.
 If Amazon WorkMail is integrated with your corporate directory, you might have to change your password using Microsoft Windows or corporate password management tools\.
+Contact your Amazon WorkMail administrator for details if you are unsure\.

 ****Language****
 To change the language in which Amazon WorkMail is displayed, select a language from the list\.
 To change your date format and time format, select a format from the list\.